zesk/build/docs/tools/pipeline.md

 #### Arguments

-- `deployHome` - The deplpoyment repository home
+- `deployHome` - The deployment repository home
 - `deployVersion` - The version to deploy
 - targetPackage -